 Amount of Balancing Energy

-The amount of Balancing Energy deployed is determined by ERCOT considering their short term load forecast and the bilateral schedules planned for the same time period.
-The system is designed to select the amount of Balancing Energy so that the amount of Regulation energy during the period is minimized.
+The net amount of Balancing Energy deployed is determined by ERCOT considering their short term load forecast and the bilateral schedules planned for the same time period and the amount of regulation currently deployed.
+The system is designed to select the amount of Balancing Energy so that the total amount of Regulation energy during the period is minimized and that some Regulation Up and some Regulation Down is used in each interval.
 This leaves the maximum amount of flexibility for contingencies and minimizes the amount of regulation capacity needed.
-When zonal congestion occurs, this same process is used to determine the balancing energy needed in a constrained zone.
+When zonal congestion occurs, this process needs to recognize the relative shift factors of the congestion to determine the balancing energy needed.

 Insufficient Bids

 Insufficient balancing energy bids with sufficient capacity on line will cause OOME in Emergency Condition.

-If there is insufficient capacity on line, Non-Spin and/or Replacement is used.
-If necessary, Regulation Up and Responsive Reserve may also be deployed in Emergency Condition operations
+If there is insufficient capacity on line, Non-Spin and/or Replacement is used first and then,if necessary, Regulation Up and Responsive Reserve is deployed in Emergency Condition operations

 Question 5